 In crafting my expectations for this year’s midterm elections — contests so important that they could decide “the political fate of America” (🤔🤔) — I find myself lost in a sea of narratives.
 Will this be the (next) Year of the Women™️?
 Are suburbanites revolting against Trump?
 Are Obama-Trump voters coming home?
 Is this year actually just a typical reversion to the mean?
 Ultimately, we cannot know until Tuesday evening, but that hasn’t stopped us from trying to figure it out so far, and it won’t stop me now.
-Let’s parse out the different characteristics of each of these narratives.
+It behooves me to explore the different facets of each of these narratives.

-Flowing naturally from that, here’s a long (clocking in at 3,000 words) piece on midterms expectations, justifications, and a preliminary guide to diagnosing what happened on election night — what I’m calling a “pre-postmortem.”
-Let’s take a stab at figuring out what happened before it does, with a prospective look at why that outcome occurred by dissecting different demographic scenarios.
+Flowing naturally from that, here’s a long (clocking in at 3,300 words) piece on midterms expectations, justifications, and a preliminary guide to diagnosing what happened on election night — what I’m calling a “pre-postmortem.”
+In it, I take a few stabs at figuring out what happened before it does, with a prospective look at why that outcome occurred by dissecting different demographic scenarios.

-Still, the election is not only Trump vs. the alternative (whatever it may be).
+Still, the election is not only Trump vs. the alternative.
 Instead, candidates are campaigning on promises of policy implementation (and repeal).
 The Wesleyan Media Project, as I wrote last week, found that 47% of Senate and 61% of House Democratic TV advertisements this cycle mentioned health care.
 Overall, the lowest share of advertisements since at least 2002 conveyed messages that praised or chastised the sitting president.
 Although the fundamental indicators and public polling tell us that Trump support gets us 80-90% of the way to predicting a person’s vote intention, the remaining 10-20% is (importantly!) explained by other variables.
 Policy issues are one of those variables.

-Commanding such power, Trump might well be able to shape the outcome with this strategy.
+Commanding such power, Trump might well be able to shape the outcome of the midterms.
 However, public opinion polling has shown no indication that this is the case.
 It may be that the parties have already (re-)realigned on this issue.
-In other words, attitudes of racial animus may have predicted a swing from Obama to Trump, but will it also predict a swing back (among the relevant voters)?
+In other words, attitudes of racial animus may have predicted a swing from Obama to Trump, but will it also predict a swing back (among swing voters)?
 Or a continued shift toward Republicans (again, among the relevant voters).

 Democrats are also hoping that they can market the president’s morals as repulsive enough to spur both turnout and persuasion among suburban, college-educated whites — and especially women.
 They looked poised to do so, at least to some extent.